 Pick and Pack Warehousing Costs

 Pick and pack warehousing costs are also called fulfillment charges.
 This terminology refers to the process of picking, packing and shipping items, and is another warehouse cost that is charged per item.
-For example, the pick and pack fee for a single item for direct to customer shipping might be around $3.00.
 Everyone’s fulfillment cost will differ depending on the attributes of your inventory and shipments.
 The number of SKUs you have, the size of your product, the number of units per order, and the complexity of your packout will impact the overall pricing structure.
 Finding the right fulfillment provider for your business is key and knowing every intricate detail of your product and expectations for your end customer will help you make an informed decision.

 “Everyone’s fulfillment cost will differ depending on the attributes of your inventory and shipments.
 The number of SKUs you have, the size of your product, the number of units per order, and the complexity of your packout will impact the overall pricing structure.”